Introducing the latest series from our creative corps!

 HISTORY BEHIND THE HEADLINES delivers the history behind today's most news-worthy people, issue, and events.
 It's historical context to help students make sense of the world around them.

-The Streaming Room™ is our members-only premium content portal.
-It provides instant access to a remarkable collection of award-winning video programs—more than fifteen hours of standards-based content—plus creative sound galleries, interactive timelines, primary source media, comprehensive ancillaries, and more.
+Immerse your students in a world of classroom-focused content in The Streaming Room™.
+As a subscribing member, you'll gain access to an unparalleled selection of award-winning video programs, boasting more than twenty hours of carefully curated, standards-based material.
+Plus, you'll find creative sound galleries, interactive timelines, primary source media, comprehensive ancillaries, and more.

 The US President’s State of the Union address has a long and intriguing history.
 When George Washington delivered the first “annual message to Congress”—as it was known in his day—in January 1790, he was fulfilling his Constitutional duty.
 Article II.
 Section.
 3. of the nation’s founding document states: [The President] shall from time to time